 Note: It is the responsibility of the student to check requirements and policies for non-business majors and certificates prior to requesting the pass/fail privilege.

 The pass/fail grade will not be included when computing your GPA, but the pass/fail credits with S (Satisfactory) grades will apply toward graduation.
 S is the grade for A to C; U (Unsatisfactory) is the grade for D and F.

 Students must complete a minimum of 12 graded credits each semester in order to be eligible for the dean’s list.

-In order to apply for the pass/fail privilege, students must submit an online request to the Undergraduate Academic Services Office by following the directions below:
+In order to apply for the pass/fail privilege, students must submit an online request by following the directions below:

 - Select the upper right hand tab entitled “term information”

 - After you select the term, you will see a list of your current courses